 You can find helpful information about the options available in the Sports Bet Calculator by clicking on the links below:-

 The Accumulator Fold Size is only applicable to Accumulator bets containing more than 4 selections.
-Reducing the Accumulator Fold Size, which initially mirrors the Number of Selections, allows permed Accumulators to be created.
+Reducing the fold size, which initially mirrors the number of selections, allows permed Accumulators to be created.

 The Compare Bet Types option can help you to analyse which type of bet will offer the highest potential profit from your selections.

 When used in conjunction with the Maximum Total Stake setting, it can also help you to identify which bet could give you the optimum return for a limited stake.